rojo-rbx/rojo/CONTRIBUTING.md

     * Update the leading text with a summary about the release
     * Paste the changelog notes (as-is!) from [`CHANGELOG.md`](CHANGELOG.md)
     * Write a small summary of each major feature
+    * Attach release artifacts from GitHub Actions for each platform